Where do we stand on coffee?

 (CNN)It's one of the age-old medical flip-flops: First coffee's good for you, then it's not, then it is -- you get the picture.

-Today, in 2015, the verdict is thumbs up, with study after study extolling the merits of three to five cups of black coffee a day in reducing risk for everything from melanoma to heart disease, multiple sclerosis, type 2 diabetes, Parkinson's disease, liver disease, prostate cancer, Alzheimer's, computer-related back pain and more.
+A massive review of the scientific literature on coffee published in the British Medical Journal found that drinking three to fours cups of black coffee a day provides the most health benefits overall.
+Prior studies have found similar benefits reducing risk for such issues as melanoma, heart disease, multiple sclerosis, type 2 diabetes, liver disease, prostate cancer, Alzheimer's, computer-related back pain and more.

+But the latest study also found two areas of concern.
+High levels of coffee consumption (more than four cups) during pregnancy was associated with low birth weight, pre-term birth and stillbirths.
+For women with a higher likelihood of bone fractures, coffee raised that risk; the same was not true for men.

+Prior research also suggests people with sleep issues or uncontrolled diabetes should check with a doctor before adding caffeine to their diets.

-To stay completely healthy with your coffee consumption, you'll want to avoid packing it with calorie laden creams, sugars and flavors.
+To stay completely healthy with your coffee consumption, you'll want to avoid packing it with calorie-laden creams, sugars and flavors.
 And be aware that a cup of coffee in these studies is only 8 ounces; the standard "grande" cup at the coffee shop is double that at 16 ounces.

-And how you brew it has health consequences.
-Unlike filter coffee makers, the French press, Turkish coffee or the boiled coffee popular in Scandinavian countries fail to catch a compound called cafestol in the oily part of coffee that can increase your bad cholesterol or LDL.
+How you brew it also has health consequences.
+Unlike filter coffee makers, a French press, Turkish coffee or the boiled coffee popular in Scandinavian countries fails to catch a compound called cafestol in the oily part of coffee that can increase your bad cholesterol or LDL.

-Finally, people with sleep issues or uncontrolled diabetes should check with a doctor before adding caffeine to their diets, as should pregnant women, as there is some concern about caffeine's effect on fetal growth and miscarriage.
-And some of the latest research seems to say that our genes may be responsible for how we react to coffee, explaining why some of us need several cups to get a boost while others get the jitters on only one.

-But as you know, the news on coffee has not always been positive.
-And the argument over the merits of your daily cup of joe dates back centuries.
+As you know, the news on coffee has not always been positive; in fact, the argument over the merits of your daily cup of joe dates back centuries.
 Let's take a look at the timeline.

 Legend has it that coffee was discovered by Kaldi, an Ethiopian goatherd, after he caught his suddenly frisky goats eating glossy green leaves and red berries and then tried it for himself.
 But it was the Arabs who first started coffeehouses, and that's where coffee got its first black mark.

 Patrons of coffeehouses were said to be more likely to gamble and engage in "criminally unorthodox sexual situations," according to author Ralph Hattox.
-By 1511 the mayor of Mecca shut them down.
+By 1511, the mayor of Mecca shut them down.
 He cited medical and religious reasons, saying coffee was an intoxicant and thus prohibited by Islamic law, even though scholars like Mark Pendergrast believe it was more likely a reaction to the unpopular comments about his leadership.
-The ban didn't last long, says Pendergrast, adding that coffee became so important in Turkey that "a lack of sufficient coffee provided grounds for a woman to seek a divorce."
+The ban didn't last long, Pendergrast says, adding that coffee became so important in Turkey that "a lack of sufficient coffee provided grounds for a woman to seek a divorce."

 As the popularity of coffee grew and spread across the continent, the medical community began to extol its benefits.
 It was especially popular in England as a cure for alcoholism, one of the biggest medical problems of the time; after all, water wasn't always safe to drink, so most men, women and even children drank the hard stuff.

-Local ads such as this one in 1652 by coffee shop owner Pasqua Rosée popularized coffee's healthy status, claiming coffee could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.
+Local ads in 1652 by coffee shop owner Pasqua Rosée popularized coffee's healthy status, claiming that it could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.

 By 1730, tea had replaced coffee in London as the daily drink of choice.
 That preference continued in the colonies until 1773, when the famous Boston Tea Party made it unpatriotic to drink tea.
 Coffeehouses popped up everywhere, and the marvelous stimulant qualities of the brew were said to contribute to the ability of the colonists to work longer hours.

-In the mid-1800s America was at war with itself and one side effect is that coffee supplies ran short.
+In the mid-1800s, America was at war with itself, and one side effect is that coffee supplies ran short.
 Enter toasted grain-based beverage substitutes such as Kellogg's "Caramel Coffee" and C.W.
 Post's "Postum" (still manufactured).
 They advertised with anti-coffee tirades to boost sales.
 C.W.
-Post's ads were especially vicious, says Pendergrast, claiming coffee was as bad as morphine, cocaine, nicotine or strychnine and could cause blindness.
+Post's ads were especially vicious, Pendergrast says, claiming coffee was as bad as morphine, cocaine, nicotine or strychnine and could cause blindness.

 1916 headline: Coffee stunts your growth